thangnguyennang/camelize-examples/README.md

-camelize-examples
+Camelize-Examples
 =================

-A Ruby program to change strings or variable names from lowercase form to a mixed case form.
+Ruby programs to change strings or variable names from lowercase form to a mixed case form.

-How It Works
+How it Works
 ============

 Camelize "hello-world" to "helloWorld".